Past Work and Events

 Below we have listed more of the work we have done since Health Together was established in 2012.
 This includes briefings, reports and presentations from seminars and events as well as project work.

 Early in 2013 we were commissioned by the Local Government Association to facilitate a series of area based workshops on a whole system approach to assets based working and health improvement in Walsall, which we did in collaboration with the Federation of Community Development Learning.
-Click here for more information.
+Find more information here

 In early 2013 we were also commissioned by Sheffield City Council to facilitate a series of consultation events to engage the voluntary and community sector in the development of their joint strategic needs assessment.
 Judy White and Mark Gamsu can be viewed here talking about the events they facilitated.